ioBroker/ioBroker/doc/SCHEMA.md

 * common.availableModes     - (optional) values for common.mode if more than one mode is possible
 * common.localLink          - (optional) link to the web service of this adapter.
 E.g to http://localhost:5984/_utils for futon from admin
 * common.logTransporter     - (optional) if this adapter receives logs from other hosts and adapters (e.g. to strore them somewhere)
+* common.nondeletable       - (optional) this adapter cannot be deleted or updated.
+It will be updated together with controller.
+* common.icon               - (optional) name of the local icon (should be located in subdirectory "admin")
+* common.extIcon            - (optional) link to extrenal icon for uninstalled adapters.
+Normally on github.
+* common.logLevel           - (optional) debug, info, warn or error
+* common.supportStopInstance- (optional) if adapter supports signal stopInstance (messagebox required)

 #### instance